LXJS/training-webrtc/WORKSHOP.md

 1. From your browser, open _localhost:2014_.
 Open a new tab page or window in any browser and open _localhost:2014_ again, then repeat.
 1. To see what's happening, check the Chrome DevTools console (Command-Option-J, or Ctrl-Shift-J).
+1. Take a look at the code in the [examples/step5](examples/step5) directory if you get stuck.

 ### Solution